jhashikhar/digital-signal-governance/docs/category-positioning.md

 This repository contributes to conceptual authority-building for the DSG framework through:

-**Canonical Publication:** This repository provides the public reference source for DSG terminology, taxonomy, and boundary conditions for this published DSG framework.
+**Canonical Publication:** This repository serves as the public reference source for the DSG terminology documented within this framework

 **Canonical Terminology:** DSG's canonical terminology — Signal Integrity, Signal Lifecycle, Signal Admission, Signal Dependency, Signal Conflict, Signal Ambiguity, Identity Continuity, Identity Fragmentation, Consent Architecture, Consent-State Alignment, Measurement Architecture, Attribution Dependency, Governance Exposure, Structural Drift, Observability Gaps, Interpretive Integrity — constitutes a coherent, distinctive vocabulary for the signal governance domain.
 This vocabulary is documented, versioned, and citeable.

 **Boundary Clarity:** The boundary documents in this repository establish what DSG is and is not with precision sufficient to prevent boundary erosion.
 Adjacent categories are explicitly distinguished.

 **Academic and Institutional Discoverability:** The repository's JSON-LD metadata, structured citation, and taxonomy documentation are designed for indexing by academic and institutional systems.
-This ensures that when researchers and practitioners search for signal governance concepts, the DSG framework is discoverable as a structured reference source for DSG concepts and terminology.
+This supports discoverability when researchers and practitioners search for signal governance concepts, the DSG framework is discoverable as a structured reference source for DSG concepts and terminology.

 **Version Control:** All changes to terminology and boundary conditions are versioned, documented, and timestamped.
 This creates a citable record of category development over time.